 In Iran an untraceable case that has spread to 28 other people is believed to have cropped up in the city of Qom, but no trace of patient zero.

-Hundreds of new cases detected in South Korea were allegedly triggered by a member of a church in the city of Daegu, but doctors have not been able to identify its origin.
+Hundreds of new cases detected in South Korea were allegedly triggered by a member of a church in the city of Daegu, but doctors have not been able to pinpoint its origin.

 Even in Italy the patient suspected of having spread the virus on the first two infected people from Codogno is negative, without even a trace of antibodies, and there is still no trace of the origin of the other outbreaks in Veneto.